hackoregon/archive-campaign-finance-SpatialDatabase/Docs/PostGIS-Setup.md

 * unified_school_districts: Unified school districts for Oregon
 * elementary_school_districts: Elementary school districts for Oregon
 * secondary_school_districts: Secondary school districts for Oregon
-* geocoder: A database for the TIGER geocoding / reverse geocoding package
+* geocoder: A database for the TIGER/Line® geocoding / reverse geocoding package
 * orestar: A database for the ORESTAR data
 * voterreg: A database for the voter registration database